 To operate the cockpit shower, the freshwater switch located on the helm switch panel must be in the "on" position.
-Open the cover and pull the shower wand out from the recessed deck fitting.
+Open the cover and pull the shower wand from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
-Reinstall the shower wand by gently feeding the hose down through the deck and close the cover.
+To reinstall the shower wand, gently feed the hose down through the deck and replace the flap on the fitting.
+Reference "Freshwater System" on page 8-15 for a layout diagram.